agdturner/mxg/README.md

 ## Introduction

 MESMER XML GUI (MXG) is a Graphical User Interface (GUI) for visualising and generating [Master Equation Solver for Multi Energy-well Reactions (MESMER)](https://sourceforge.net/projects/mesmer) [XML](https://en.wikipedia.org/wiki/XML) format data.
 MXG is been developed independently of other MESMER XML GUI development efforts (e.g. [http://www.mesmergui.cn/](http://www.mesmergui.cn/)).
 [EPSRC](https://www.ukri.org/councils/epsrc/) funded development from January 2024 until April 2024.
-The aim is to release a community supported version at the end of April.

 MXG can be used online and installed onto devices as a Progressive Web Application (PWA).
 The latest unstable release and alpha version are served from GitHub Pages from where the respective PWA can be installed:
  - [Latest unstable version](https://agdturner.github.io/mxg-pwa/dist/main/)